The-Ashwin-Karthikeyan/PySAT-Generalized-Sudoku-Solver/README.md

-What is this? \\
-This is a Generalized nxn sudoku solver. \\
+# Generalized nxn Sudoku Solver

-What is generalized nxn sudoku? \\
+## What is Generalized nxn Sudoku?
-In this version of the game, if n is not prime, then two factors p,q are taken to make the square from pxq rectangles/subboxes.
-The rules of sudoku are from here on easily applied. \\
+In this version of Sudoku, if \( n \) is not prime, it is factored into two integers \( p \) and \( q \) such that the grid is composed of \( p \times q \) rectangles (subboxes).
+The standard rules of Sudoku apply: each number must appear exactly once in each row, column, and subbox.

-How is this implemented? \\
+## How is this implemented?
-The sudoku solver uses the Glucose3 model from PySat.
-The encoding as of now is a fairly direct encoding. (detailed document will be released soon.) \\
+The solver uses the Glucose3 model from PySat.
+The current encoding is straightforward and efficient (a detailed document explaining the encoding will be released soon).

-Acknowledgement: \\
+## Acknowledgements
-The GUI was built with the assistance of GPT-4.
+The GUI was developed with the assistance of GPT-4.